2023 Annual Call for Volunteers: Volunteer Opportunities

 The Life Underwriting and Risk Classification Subcommittee assesses the impact of underwriting and risk classification mandates in the life insurance and annuity marketplace.
 The subcommittee researches regulations, monitors industry practices, and advises on emerging topics.

-Time Commitment: 2-5 hours per month, group meets every 2 weeks with additional meetings and outside work as needed.
+Time Commitment: 2-5 hours per month; group meets every two weeks with additional meetings and outside work as needed.

-Skills/Experience: Knowledge of life insurance underwriting, life and/or annuity product design, pricing; familiarity with ongoing developments in regulations and actuarial standards.
+Skills/Experience: Knowledge of life insurance underwriting, life and/or annuity product design, and pricing; familiarity with ongoing developments in regulations and actuarial standards.
+Excellent written communication skills.

 -